 I was wrong.
-There’s so many Williamsburg attractions that you can easily make a week of it.
-In addition to Colonial Williamsburg (and for our top 6 spots to see at the Historic area, and how to save on admission, click here), the town is packed full of attractions.
+There’s so many attractions that you can easily make a week of it.
+In addition to Colonial Williamsburg with its Historic Area, the shops at Merchant's Square, and Duke of Gloucester Street, the town is packed full of attractions.

 It just takes a little imagination and a ticket to Colonial Williamsburg’s “Revolutionary City.”
 A street theater production that brings history alive, Revolutionary City debuts March 15th for the season runs through the fall.